 It might also be possible to arrange some SB shifts outside of the SB week if other beamlines at the 1.5 GeV ring agree with it.
 If you are interested in such a possibility, please check the corresponding box under the selection of the Gas-phase end station during the proposal submission in DUO and motivate your need of SB operation in the proposal.

-magnetic bottle electron spectrometer with a 2-m drift tube is available to regular users for proposals intending to use the single-bunch week.
-However, at the present stage, such proposals should be prepared by consulting the NANOMO research group from the University of Oulu, and an eventual beamtime should be carried out in collaboration with them.
+A magnetic bottle electron spectrometer with a 2-m drift tube is available to regular users for proposals intending to use the single-bunch week.
+However, at the present stage, such proposals should be prepared by consulting the researchers from the University of Oulu or the University of Kassel, and an eventual beamtime should be carried out in collaboration with them.

 Please note that FinEstBeAMS does not have a chopper in the beamline.